-Deliverable Content Timing Responsibilities Inception Evaluator provides No later than 1 weeks after Evaluator submits to UNDP CO Report clarifications on timing and method signing the contract.
-Draft Final Full report, (per annexed Within 2 weeks of the Sent to CO Report template) with annexes evaluation period Final Report Revised report Within 1 week of receiving Sent to CO for uploading to UNDP UNDP comments on draft ERC.
+Deliverable Content Timing Responsibilities Inception Report Evaluator provides clarifications on timing and method No later than 1 weeks after signing the contract.
+Evaluator submits to Lead Consultant for consolidation Draft Final Report Full report, (per annexed template) with annexes Within 2 weeks of the evaluation period Sent to Lead Consultant for consolidation

+Final Report Revised report Within 1 week of receiving Sent to Lead consultant UNDP comments on draft consolidation and for uploading to UNDP ERC.

-When submitting the final evaluation report, the evaluator is required also to provide an 'audit trail', detailing how all received comments have (and have not) been addressed in the final evaluation report.
+^{}When submitting the final evaluation report, the evaluator is required also to provide an 'audit trail', detailing how all received comments have (and have not) been addressed in the final evaluation report.

 The professionalism of evaluators and their effective use of appropriate evaluation methods are critical.
 Key questions and areas for investigation should be clear, coherent and realistic.
 Evaluation plans should be practical and cost-effective.
 Evaluations should be built on explicit results frameworks and theories of change, where available.
 The evaluation team will be composed of (1 individual consultant evaluator) who will receive support from 1 Support Consultant in the Country Office and a team in the LECRD Project Management Office at the Ministry of Environment and Forestry.
 The consultants shall have prior experience in evaluating similar projects.
 The evaluators selected should not have participated in the project preparation and/or implementation and should not have conflict of interest with project related activities.

-The Lead Consultant will have overall responsibility for the quality and timely submission of all deliverables including the final evaluation report to UNDP Kenya.
-Specifically, the lead consultant will perform the following tasks:
+The Support Consultant will provide requisite support required by the Lead Consultant to realize timely submission of all deliverables by the Lead Consultant.
+Specifically, the Support consultant will perform the following tasks: